The most probable reason why your dog is throwing up in the morning is a symptom of something called bilious vomiting syndrome.

 The sickness / throwing up tends to happen in the morning time because that is the time when a dog's stomach is most empty.

 Bilious vomiting syndrome tends to manifest on an empty stomach rather than a full one.
 Do you have a dog that does this?
 Have you noticed they're rarely, if ever, sick following a meal or through the day?
 The vomiting comes in the morning.

 Quite often it's larger breed dogs who suffer from bilious vomiting syndrome.

 We are regularly asked by owners, why is my dog sick in the morning specifically but not at other times of the day?
 A dog sick in morning is not entirely uncommon.
 But if you've asked yourself, why is my dog sick every morning and your dog keeps being sick in the morning on a frequent basis, you're probably going to want an answer to the cause and some possible solutions to the problem.

 Why Does My Dog Vomit In The Morning Specifically?

 As mentioned, as your dog's stomach is at its most empty in the morning time, this is when fluid, bile and mucus has built up which tends to mean the vomit itself is a kind of frothy, brown/orange colour rather than an obvious expulsion of food that they've eaten.
 Despite the early morning sickness, dogs who exhibit bilious vomiting syndrome don't tend to have related issues such as obvious weight loss, diarrhoea or lack of appetite.

-OK So How Do I Stop My Dog Being Sick in the Mornings?
+How Do I Stop My Dog Throwing Up In The Morning?

-As always, if your dog is being sick it's always worth getting a professional opinion from your vet who can conduct a number of tests to insure nothing more serious is going on.
+As always, if your dog is being sick it's always worth getting a professional opinion from a vet in the nearest animal hospital who can conduct a number of tests to insure nothing more serious is going on.
 If your dog doesn't stop vomiting in the mornings, your vet can recommend certain medications that can help with the condition.